Leadwerks/glTFExtensions/ULTRA_RigidBodyColliders.md

 Rotation can use four components to specicify a quaternion, or three components to specify Euler rotation.

+Shape is a string value, and can be any of the following:
+- BOX
+- CYLINDER
+- CONE
+- CAPSULE
+- SPHERE
+- CONVEX_HULL
+- MESH

 Alternatively, a 4x4 matrix can be used to specify the rotation and offset.
 If a matrix is used, the matrix must be normalized, and the size parameter must still be included.

 ```json